ANNUAL MEMBER EXHIBITS

 The 2025 Charles Sills Memorial Group Art Exhibit: Seen and Unseen

-Monmouth Arts invites the creative community of Monmouth County to submit works that explore the theme of Seen & Unseen as part of our annual member exhibition, to be held at Monmouth University’s Pollak Gallery in West Long Branch.
+Monmouth Arts invited the creative community of Monmouth County to submit works that explore the theme of Seen & Unseen as part of our annual member exhibition, on display at Monmouth University’s Pollak Gallery in West Long Branch.
 Seen & Unseen is a call for artists to look more closely—not only at our surroundings but also at the inner landscapes we carry.
 It’s an invitation to recognize the presence and power of what is often left in the shadows.
+Through painting, sculpture, photography, and mixed media, the exhibition invites both artists and audiences to consider: What do we overlook in our daily lives?
+What deserves to be remembered?
+And how do the spaces we inhabit reflect the spaces within us?
+Seen & Unseen was guest curated by Vaune Peck, founding Director of Monmouth University’s Center for the Arts.
+For three decades, Peck has led the Center’s comprehensive programming in the performing and visual arts, bringing a dynamic range of cultural experiences to the community.

 The Charles Sills Memorial Group Art Exhibit: Terra Incognito (An Unknown Land)